FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Win streak=

 Created by=This appears in a box on the top-left hand corner of tournament pages.
-The message is followed by the name of the player that created it, e.g. "Created by thibault" (example -- http://lichess.org/tournament/gwlomxqd).
+The sentence is followed by the name of the player that created it.
+Example: http://lichess.org/tournament/gwlomxqd — "Created by thibault".

 Waiting for %s players=